 If you’ve ever heard of cybercrime, you’ll probably know that the cybercriminals of today are after more than just money.
 They take literally anything of value, which means credit card information, personal information and more.
 All of these things are commodities on the Dark Web, to be bought, sold or traded.

-Aside from that, there are also business dealings that are illegal and can’t be conducted on the surface web.
-Almost anything can be bought on the Dark Web – for a price.
-The items available can include firearms, illegal drugs, illegal wildlife, or even the rental of a hitman!
+Aside from that, there are also illegal business dealings that can’t be conducted on the surface web.
+Almost anything can be bought on the Dark Web as long as you’re willing to pay.
+Items available include firearms, illegal drugs, illegal wildlife, or even services such as the rental of a hitman!